VRJams/retrovr/README.md

 ### Windows

-Windows is a new taget for us, so issues might still appear
+Windows is a new target for us, so issues might still appear

 For now, Windows code has some special needs and is therefore kept on a [separate branch](https://github.com/VRJams/retrovr/tree/windows)